booleanbites/houzi-doc/_docs/houzi-builder/9_customize-search.md

   - **property_area** (To search properties w.r.t.
 Area)

     <img src="../../images/search-property-type-datatype-screenshot.png" alt="search-property-type-datatype-screenshot" title="search-property-type-datatype-screenshot" width= 300 border= "1px solid"/>

+  > Above displayed **Data Types** are *generic houzez taxonomies*.
+You may encounter all or some of these options, according to the data of your website.

 * If selected *Widget Type* is **range_picker**, you can select from following data types: